Financing Your Education: There Is a Way

 Further Help

 The Financial Aid Office offers ongoing workshops on financial aid and provides support for you to do your own research on grants and scholarships.
-We can also answer questions by phone at (773) 442-5016 and email at financial-aid@neiu.edu.
+We can also answer questions by phone at (773) 442-5016 and by email at financial-aid@neiu.edu.